top of page

 about terrie

-Dr. Terrie Shipley is an independent education consultant with 14 years of experience helping 200+ families with college and career planning.
-(By day, she is an Assistant Professor of Education and Director of National Fellowships at The University of Tulsa.)
+Dr. Terrie Shipley is an independent education consultant with 15 years of experience helping 200+ families with college and career planning.
+(By day, she is the Director of National Fellowships and teaches leadership and life design as an Assistant Professor of Education at The University of Tulsa.)

 She cares more about fit than school prestige, having helped students gain admission to 125+ various colleges and universities ranging the entire scope of type and selectivity.
 She is a member of NCDA (career development), HECA (education planning) and GPACAC (admission counseling).

 Terrie earned a doctorate in Educational Administration, Curriculum, and Supervision from The University of Oklahoma (2017) and a master’s in Education from Michigan State University (2010).
 As an undergraduate student, she soaked up college life as a Chancellor's Scholar, sorority sister, campus TV news program anchor, resident advisor, student organization founder and president, and dining hall dishwasher.
 She also found time to help her cousin apply to elite business schools.
-Terrie encourages similarly fulfilling student engagement.
+Terrie encourages similarly fulfilling student engagement while at college.
 Despite this full plate, Terrie chose the fast track to graduation, finishing in 2.5 years with two bachelor’s degrees: one in Journalism and one in Political Science (from Syracuse University's S.I.
 Newhouse School of Public Communications and Maxwell School of Citizenship and Public Affairs, respectively).
-By the way, she is grateful to have had the opportunity to learn she wants nothing to do with those early career fields.
+Yes, she did get admitted to some of the country's more prestigious colleges (Cal, NYU, etc.), but she chose Syracuse as an aspiring journalist.
+And she is grateful to Syracuse for the opportunity to intern at NBC in New York, where she learned that she wants nothing to do with that career's lifestyle.
 Now, she counsels clients on securing a solid Plan B through Life Design.

 She was named an Oklahoma Magazine Top 40 Under 40, has been a president or executive committee member for several nonprofit boards, and is a graduate of Leadership Tulsa (Class 46).
-She is the mother of two spirited children, who could barely sit still for the family portrait below!
-In her spare time, Terrie plays tennis, loves her book clubs, serves the community as a volunteer, and is constantly doing something with real estate.
+Terrie is the mother of two spirited children, who could barely sit still for the family portrait below!
+In her spare time, she plays tennis, loves her book clubs, volunteers, and as a licensed agent in Oklahoma and California, is constantly doing something with real estate.

 A fun, college-related fact: Terrie met her husband at Syracuse as a rising sophomore during living-learning community Resident Advisor training.